Each year, 250,000 children in the U.S. are treated for exposure to cleaning products at home, according to the American Academy of Pediatrics.

 The EWG gives letter grades for cleaning products, based on assessments of 2,109 products, 197 brands and more than 1,000 ingredients in its regularly updated Guide to Healthy Cleaning.

 EWG’s product recommendations vary surprisingly even within specific brands, based suspect ingredients.

 Windex Nature’s Source Glass Cleaner, for example, received a D. Meanwhile Windex’s Multi-Surface Disinfectant Cleaner received a B.

 Seventh Generation’s Disinfecting Multi-Surface Cleaner, Lemongrass Citrus, earned an A while the brand’s Natural Laundry Detergent, Fresh Citrus received a C.

-Then there are brands that have been around since your great-grandmother’s day and haven’t changed formulas much since: Bon Ami cleanser, a powdered eco-friendly product developed in 1886, gets an A from the EWG.
+Then there are brands that have been around since your great-grandmother’s day and haven’t changed formulas much since: Bon Ami cleanser, a powdered eco-friendly product, gets an A from the EWG.

 You can also make your own natural yet effective cleansers with recipes found online, we listed a few recipes below.

 If you employ a cleaning service, many will agree to use your household cleansers instead of their own.
 Just ask.

 Have you ever wondered what products are used near your child during the day at school or preschool?